itsmeimtom/rejselog/README.md

-# Rejseplanen Journey Logger
+# Rejselog - Danish Rail Journey Logger
-Log rail journeys made in DK.
+Log rail journeys made in Denmark.
 Intended to save info that can be inputted into RailMiles.me.